Complexlity/stackdocs/scripts/README.md

 This can take a many arguments as you pass.
 So run it according to how many quest are under the new campaign.

+Once the script has been run successfully, do the following

-**IMPORTANT**: Ensure to review the created campaign folder and quest (.md) files.
+- Review the created campaign folder and quest (.md) files.
 Files having the same name as the folders would cause errors so refactor the file name by adding `-1` to it
+- Add the campaign link into the <QuestButton> component in the newly created `index.mdx`
+- Add the quest links into the <QuestButton> component in the newly created quest files